curlyz/frontend-101/docs/slides/06_02_port_to_mobile_app.md

 4.  **Compiling your native binary**:

-    After `sync`, you are encouraged to open your target platform\'s IDE: Xcode for iOS or Android Studio for Android, for compiling your native app.
+    After `sync`, you are encouraged to open your target platform's IDE: Xcode for iOS or Android Studio for Android, for compiling your native app.

     Alternatively, to compile your app in a terminal or in CI environments, you can use the build command to build the native project, outputting a signed AAB, APK or IPA file ready for distribution to a device or end users.